Visiting Trerice: what you need to know

 - The garden is open.

-- The café has reopened with a limited, reduced menu available.
-There is indoor and outdoor seating available.
+- The café is open with indoor and outdoor seating available.

-- The shop and second-hand bookshop have reopened.
+- The shop and second-hand bookshop are open.

 - The toilets are open as normal.

-Our café and shop have both reopened and will be open daily between 10.30am-4.30pm.
+Our café and shop are both open daily between 10.30am-4.30pm.
 In the café the team will be serving a range of hot and cold drinks, hot and cold snacks and light meals and there is indoor and outdoor seating available.

 Due to the small nature of the garden at Trerice only assistance dogs are welcome in the garden and house.
 There are local dog walks at Holywell and Crantock, near Newquay.